Your content here!

 How do I prevent a CAUTI?

-Three tips to avoid a catheter-associated urinary tract infection
+Four tips to avoid a catheter-associated urinary tract infection

 Although your hands may look clean, they’re usually the means through which bacteria is being transferred to your catheter and into your urethra.
 Always wash your hands with soap and water before you use your catheter.
 It’s also a good idea to shower at minimum once daily to ensure your skin stays clean throughout the day.